andrewCodeDev/Fluent/README.md

 Immutable:

-count          - counts all, left, right given a scalar or regex digit          - returns optional integer parsed from string differenceWith - returns set diference between acquired slice and given slice float          - returns optional floating-point number parsed from string intersectWith  - returns set intersection between acquired slice and given slice isDigit        - check if string only contains digits isAlpha        - check if string only contains alphabetic characters
+count          - counts all, left, right given a scalar or regex digit          - returns integer (or error) parsed from string differenceWith - returns set diference between acquired slice and given slice float          - returns floating-point number (or error) parsed from string intersectWith  - returns set intersection between acquired slice and given slice isDigit        - check if string only contains digits isAlpha        - check if string only contains alphabetic characters